Ahzed11/ahzed11.github.io/content/posts/making-dynamic-software-updates-more-comfortable-in-erlang-otp.md

 ## Possible improvements

-- Continuous deployment
+- Continuous deployment via ssh
-- Usage of `escript` instead of `bash`
+- Usage of `escript` instead of `bash` / Usage of an automation framework.
-- Sync modules' version with the app's version so it is easy to know which version to use in `code_change`
+- Sync modules' version with the app's version so it is easy to know which version to use in `code_change` instead of hashes ?
+- Provide a rebar3 or Github template with the github workflows included